 Many Australians lose hundreds of dollars each year simply because they forget work-related deductions or receipts for items they can claim back.

-Do you compare your tax refund to your friends and family and wonder, “How can I get a better tax refund”?
+Do you compare your tax refund to your friends and family and wonder, “What can I claim on tax to get a better tax refund”?

-Fortunately, there are lots of ways most Australians can improve their tax refund.
-Millions of dollars are left in the hands of the ATO every year, lost by taxpayers who simply didn’t make the most of their tax return.
+There are many ways Australians can improve their tax refund.
+Unfortunately, millions of dollars are left in the hands of the ATO every year.
+Money lost by taxpayers who simply didn’t know how to make the most of their tax return.

-(Most Aussies use a tax agent like Etax to help get a better tax refund and avoid ATO audits, but the tips below are still very important.)
+Most taxpayers use a tax agent like Etax to help them get a better tax refund AND avoid ATO audits, but the tips below are still very important.